Can we learn from Sweden how to cut emissions? – DW – 08/12/2024

 A 2019 empirical case study found that the Swedish carbon tax had a significant impact on CO2 emissions: it was responsible for a 6% decline of emissions from transport in an average year.

-While in many countries the public would revolt against any new tax — acceptance in Sweden has been high.
+While people many other countries would revolt against any new tax, acceptance in Sweden has been high.

-And this is true across the political spectrum.
-Seven out of eight parties agreed on the world's most stringent climate target in 2017 already: to be net zero by 2045.
+This is true across the political spectrum.
+In Sweden, seven out of eight parties agreed back in 2017 on the world's most stringent climate target: to be net zero by 2045.

 Setbacks due to Russia's invasion of Ukraine